- "Malkuth (1)"

 “I suppose you could say that, roughly speaking.”

-I handed a printout of the story to the customer.
+I handed a printout of the story to my customer.

 “Thank you very much.”